 From March 1787 until 1789 Elphinstone commanded the cutter Busy 10 off the north-east coast of Scotland.
 He was promoted commander on 21 September 1790, and he left England with the Swan 14 in September 1791, going out to the East Indies and meeting Captain William Bligh at the Cape on route when that officer was engaged in his second voyage to secure breadfruit plants from Tahiti for delivery to the West Indies.

 On 16 May 1793 Elphinstone was posted captain, and he flew the flag of Rear-Admiral Sir George Keith Elphinstone aboard the Glory 98 from May to August 1794.
-Whilst the admiral was absent from the ship Elphinstone commanded her at the Battle of the Glorious First of June, losing thirteen men killed and thirty-nine wounded, and being one of those offices who was awarded a gold medal following recognition in his despatches by Admiral Lord Howe.
+Whilst the admiral was absent from the ship Elphinstone commanded her with great distinction at the Battle of the Glorious First of June, losing thirteen men killed and thirty-nine wounded despite being one of the last ships to enter the battle from her position near the rear of the line, and being one of those offices who was awarded a gold medal following recognition in his despatches by Admiral Lord Howe.
 In August 1794 Elphinstone removed with the rear-admiral to the Barfleur 98, remaining in the Channel until the following spring.

 Continuing with the Monarch, Elphinstone was present at the Spithead mutiny which erupted on 16 April 1797, and in July he succeeded the late Captain Sir Andrew Snape Douglas aboard the Queen Charlotte 110, retaining the flag of the promoted and ennobled Vice-Admiral Lord Keith in the Channel until the autumn of 1798.